Professor Katie Lloyd Thomas

-Co-Director of Architecture Research Collaborative (ARC) and Senior Lecturer in Architecture
+Professor of Architectural Theory and History and Co-Director of Architecture Research Collaborative (ARC)

 - Email: email@example.com